 While it appears that Hans never actually recorded, a handful of his pieces did make it to piano rolls.
 To complicate matters concerning an accounting of all of his works, but also demonstrating that he was following a common dispersal practice, the amazingly prolific composer also wrote under the pseudonyms Heinrich Engel, Charles Lindsay and Pierre Renard, further increasing the scope of his known output.

-In the 1910 Census, Engelmann, Marie and Frances are shown living near downtown Philadelphia, and he lists in a crowded space the occupations of musician, composer and piano teacher.
-In February 1914, just weeks before his demise, Hans Engelmann became a charter member of ASCAP at the Hotel Claridge in New York City.
+For the 1910 Federal census, Engelmann, Marie and Frances were shown living near downtown Philadelphia, and he listed in a crowded space the occupations of musician, composer and piano teacher.
+In February 1914, just weeks before his premature demise, Hans Engelmann became a charter member of ASCAP at the Hotel Claridge in New York City.

 Hans Engelmann was unquestionably a natural musician.
 From him melodies gushed like water from a spring.
 Engelmann's music possesses at least one quality which no critic can afford to decry.
 It possesses the quality of absolute sincerity.
 Engelmann entered into the life of the people around him and absorbed the life of the everyday world.
 This he gave out again in his music in good measure.
 He did what so many of us fail to do—the best he knew how under the circumstances in which he was placed.
 He interpreted the life he lived honestly into music, and in doing this he gave pleasure to hundreds of thousands —perhaps millions—of people, because he gave them tunes they could understand.
 Hans Engelmann is dead, and dead before his time, but some at least of his hundreds of melodies will live after him and serve to awaken in many a small heart the love of music which unites all Etude readers, however varied their tastes, in the bonds of true fellowship.